skywalkerSam/starboy-blogs/_data/posts/The-inevitable-Void-of-Absolute-Nothingness.md

 &nbsp;

 it scares me.
-Sometimes —
-i'd catch a glimpse.

 &nbsp;

+Sometimes, i'd catch a glimpse,
-And i'd sit there
-trying to put
+And i'd sit there trying to put
 all the pieces together,
-trying to make some sense
-of it all,
+trying to make sense of it all,
 and it doesn't.

 &nbsp;